COVID-19 is a global health crisis, but the risks to specific occupational groups such as paramedics have not been fully studied.

-The results of this study will help identify factors that increase or decrease the risk of infection among paramedics,
+The results of this study are helping us to identify factors that increase or decrease the risk of infection among paramedics,

-and how your risk compares to other groups such as health care workers and the general population.
+and how this risk compares to other groups such in the general population.

-This evidence can be used to inform workplace health and safety guidelines to protect paramedics from developing COVID-19 infections.
+This evidence is being used to inform workplace health and safety guidelines to protect paramedics from developing COVID-19 infections.

-It will also help us learn how effective the vaccine is at inducing antibodies, and how long these antibodies last.
+It is also helping us learn how effective the vaccine is at inducing antibodies, and how long these antibodies last.

 This project is funded by the COVID-19 Immunity Task Force,

 as part of a national effort to by the Government of Canada to track spread of the virus in priority populations in Canada.

 - What is SARS-CoV-2 serology test?